Do you like the idea of traveling to South America on a budget?

 I’ll share some practical tips you can use for traveling in South America and beyond.

 Not only will you learn how to save your hard-earned cash but you may even travel back home with some money in your pocket.

 After considering the budget tips I have exercised over the years traveling around Latin America, I think I did well.

-They say Bolivia is the cheapest countries in South America, however, when weighing up the cost of backpacking Central America with South America, remember that the cost of living in South America is higher.
+They say Bolivia is one of the cheapest countries in South America, however, when weighing up the cost of backpacking Central America, remember that the cost of living in South America is higher.